dacko-sk/tis-volby-euro-24/README.md

 [![TIS logo](https://transparency.sk/wp-content/uploads/2020/11/tis_full-1.svg)](https://transparency.sk)

-[Euro voľby 2024](https://volby.transparency.sk/euro2024/) is a website dedicated to elections to European parliament in Slovakia in the year 2024.
+[Európske voľby 2024](https://volby.transparency.sk/euro2024/) is a website dedicated to elections to European parliament in Slovakia in the year 2024.

 Created and maintained by [Transparency International Slovakia](https://transparency.sk/), developed by [Dalibor Hrtánek](https://github.com/dacko-sk) and hosted on https://volby.transparency.sk/euro2024/.